laurilopes/cordova-links-plugin/README.md

 #cordova-links-plugin
 =======================

-Open links in browser with Cordova3
+Open links in default browser with Cordova3
 Works on iOS and Android